Azure-Samples/cargotracker-wls-aks/README.md

-# Oracle WebLogic Server Cargo Tracker Application Deployed to Azure Kubernetes Service (AKS)
+# Deploy Cargo Tracker to Oracle WebLogic Server on Azure Kubernetes Service (AKS)

+The [official Azure offer for running WLS on AKS](https://aka.ms/wls-aks-portal) enables you to easily run a WebLogic applications on AKS.
+For a quickstart on this offer, see [https://aka.ms/wls-aks-quickstart](https://aka.ms/wls-aks-quickstart).

+This quickstart shows you how to deploy an existing Java WebLogic application to AKS.
+When you're finished, you can continue to manage the application via the Azure CLI or Azure Portal.

 ## Description